What's in Kentucky? Why Kentucky?

 I would have preferred to go to a more “exciting” place but with that thought, I realized that my heart was more interested in a dreamy location than actually growing in my relationship with God.

-A few months later, in January 2017, I was on a plane and I had no idea what I was getting myself into, but in hindsight, I see that God knew.
+A few months later, in January 2017, I was on a plane.
+I had no idea what I was getting myself into, but in hindsight, I see that God knew.

-I went on to do another training program and join staff at YWAM Louisville but both of those weren’t easy decisions.
-I had to lay down a lot of my preferences and my carefully made plan for my future, but I know I’m where I’m supposed to be and it’s so much better than anything I could have ever come up with for myself.
+After DTS, I went on to do another training program and join staff at YWAM Louisville.
+Both of those weren’t easy decisions.
+I had to lay down a lot of my preferences and my carefully made plan for my future.
+Yet, I know I’m where I’m supposed to be and it’s so much better than anything I could have ever come up with for myself.

 I’ve been told a few times that where you are is less important than the people you are working with.
 After many group projects, working with some really good co-workers and some draining ones, some good bosses and bad bosses, I see how true this is.
 The people and the YWAM Louisville community are for others, they love deeply, they’re full of joy, sacrifice, they correct, challenge, encourage, care for you, fight for you, cry with you, invest in people, and love Jesus.
 On top of a great team, we have quality training programs.
 God transformed my life in DTS but I’ve also seen other lives radically changed.

-I still love California, year-round shorts, the ocean, and the unlimited options of Korean restaurants but I have grown to love Louisville from the many events that take place, farmers markets, the coffee shops, and neat neighborhoods.
+I still love California, year-round shorts, the ocean, and the unlimited options of Korean restaurants, but I have grown to love Louisville.
+From the many events that take place, the farmers markets, the coffee shops, and neat neighborhoods.